 Finishing his stint with No Limit Records, Snoop was back on the West Coast and ready to remind everyone why he’s the D-O-double-G. Tha Last Meal was Snoop’s last album with Master P’s label, and you can hear him stretching his legs, getting ready to do his own thing.

-First off, let’s talk about that production.
+Let’s talk about the production first.
 Dr. Dre, Timbaland, and Scott Storch all lend their talents here, creating a soundscape that’s pure West Coast funk with a modern twist.
 Tracks like “Snoop Dogg (What’s My Name Pt.
 2)” and “True Lies” are straight-up bangers that’ll have you reaching for the volume knob.

 But it’s not all party anthems.
 Snoop shows his versatility on this album, getting introspective on tracks like “Leave Me Alone” and “Set It Off.”
 He’s reflecting on his come-up, his struggles, and his place in the game.
 It’s Snoop at his most mature, but don’t worry – he still knows how to have fun.
 The features on this joint are on point too.
 Kokane, Nate Dogg, and Master P all show up, but they never overshadow the main man.
 It’s Snoop’s show, everyone else is just along for the ride.